 Aquaponics Grow Beds

-It’s extremely important that you choose a good grow bed for you aquaponics system.
-With it being the foundation of the system, choosing one that isn’t good can actually cause the entire thing to fail.
+You must choose a good grow bed for your aquaponics system.
+With it being the foundation of the system, choosing one that isn’t good can cause the entire thing to fail.
 Keep in mind, the grow beds will make up most of the system but this is where you’ll get all your plants from.

-When choosing an aquaponic grow bed, there are a few things to keep in mind.
-The first thing is sturdiness.
-You want to make sure that your grow bed will be able to take the weight of the water, fish, plants, and equipment.
+When choosing an aquaponics grow bed, there are a few things to keep in mind.
+The first thing is the sturdiness.
+Your grow bed should be able to take the weight of the water, fish, plants, and equipment.
 If it can’t, then everything can end up falling and getting destroyed.

 The next thing is the material.
-You want to make sure the material is non-toxic and safe because you don’t want your plants or fish being poisoned as this can harm you in the long run.
+Choose materials that are non-toxic and safe because you don’t want your plants or fish to be poisoned as this can harm you in the long run.
 It’s also a good idea to find a grow bed that isn’t clear because these types can encourage algae growth since the light can shine in.
-You also want to make sure that the material you choose won’t change the pH balance of your water.
+The material you choose shouldn’t change the pH balance of your water.

 You should also stay away from metals since these materials can corrode over time.
-Another thing to make sure of is that it has a decent depth.
+Another thing to consider is that it has decent depth.
 The reason for this is because different types of plants have bigger and longer roots.
 There also needs to be enough room for proper filtration to take place.

-Finally, you want to make sure the grow bed itself is waterproof.
-Not only do you want to make sure there aren’t any leaks that can let water out, but you also want to make sure that the grow bed isn’t going to wear down or get damaged from the water over time.
+Finally, the grow bed itself should be waterproof.
+There shouldn’t be any leaks that can let water out.
+The grow bed shouldn’t get worn down or get damaged from the water over time.

 There are many benefits when it comes to having an aquaponics system.
-They definitely outweigh the disadvantages and, as long as you look up all the information and make sure you understand everything, you should be able to see the advantages in no time.
+They outweigh the disadvantages.
+As long as you look up all the information and understand everything, you should be able to see the advantages in no time.
 Some of the benefits are listed below.